Markets doubt Fed's ability to defend economy, spur inflation

 The inflation level expected over a five-year period starting in 2024 sank to a two-year low of 1.71% after the Fed’s recent rate cut, according to a closely watched gauge based on market prices.

-Risk-averse investors bought so many 30-year Treasury bonds US30YT=RR in recent days that they pushed yields to a record low of 1.916%, which translates to a high price for an inflation-sensitive bond that could shed value if dollars keep losing purchasing power.
+Risk-averse investors bought so many 30-year Treasury bonds in recent days that they pushed yields to a record low of 1.916%, which translates to a high price for an inflation-sensitive bond that could shed value if dollars keep losing purchasing power.

 “What the market is pricing in for future inflation expectation is simply too low,” said Leslie Falconio, a senior strategist at UBS Global Wealth Management.
 “You’ll see a greater shift in a rise in inflation due to tariffs and due to more Fed easing taking place.”